damlaYasarr/ALiveMobileApp/README.md

-    ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes
+    ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes ├── notification.dart     - It contains all notification settings
 ```
 ### How to format your code?